cmadland/teaching/pages/01.home/subsitelist.md

 ## Welcome!

-This is the homepage for your new  **Grav MultiCourse Hub** that supports **multiple courses** (i.e. subsites) within a single Grav install.

-Each course can have its own header image, sidebar and footer - and these items can also be shared across all courses.
-Using the [Page Inject Plugin](https://github.com/getgrav/grav-plugin-page-inject), content can also be shared between one or more courses.
+This is the landing page for courses I have taught.
+Each link below is a self-contained course, although there may be hidden content to protect the privacy of learners.

-Want to learn more?
+!!!!
+Want to learn more about this site?
 Visit the multicourse hub documentation at [learn.hibbittsdesign.org](https://learn.hibbittsdesign.org/opencoursehub/multicourse-hubs).